Doncic scores 39 points as short-handed Mavs pound Warriors | Taiwan News | 2021/04/28

+“Biggest game of the year and it was over before it started,” said Kerr, whose team trailed by as many as 43.

-Stephen Curry scored 27 points with five more 3-pointers, extending his NBA record for 3-pointers in a month to 90 in April after he reached 85 on Sunday night to pass James Harden’s 82 set in November 2019.
+Stephen Curry scored 27 points with five more 3-pointers, extending his NBA record for 3-pointers in a month to 90 in April.
+He had passed James Harden’s 82 in November 2019 on Sunday.

+“Chasing Steph Curry around has got to be the hardest job in all of basketball, pro, college, international, you name it,” Dallas coach Rick Carlisle said. ”The guy has been on just a tear over the last month.
+Trey Burke rose to the challenge, he just chased him all over the place and we had plenty of help."

 Just when the Warriors were determined to gain some momentum for the important stretch run, they delivered a dud and had their four-game home winning streak snapped.